 - Earn a grade of C or higher in all program prerequisite coursework;

-- Complete a minimum of 75 clinical observation hours under the supervision of a Certified and Licensed Athletic Trainer (for students in the pipeline program, this will be completed in ATTR 2300 at the undergraduate level);
+- Complete a minimum of 50 clinical observation hours under the supervision of a Certified and Licensed Athletic Trainer (for students in the pipeline program, this can be completed in ATTR 2300 at the undergraduate level);

 - Submit proof of current Basic Life Support (BLS) Certification from the American Heart Association;

 - Submit a completed program Immunization Review Form that is signed by a Primary Care Provider (MD, DO, PA, NP) and

 - Provide a minimum of two completed evaluation forms.
 One of these must be from an Athletic Trainer who supervised the student’s observation hours.

 Students applying to the 3+2 program must additionally:

 - Demonstrate an undergraduate major GPA of 3.25 or higher for all required coursework; and

 - Complete all program prerequisites with a C or better prior to applying to the program.

 Students applying to the stand-alone two-year program must additionally: